Does transparency commitment #2 on reproducible scripts require use of open source software (e.g., R)?

 Many signatories already use R (or other open source software) for data analysis and reproducible scripts.
 But this is it not a requirement of the commitment.
 Hence, SPSS syntax, for example, is OK.

 The 12 points of the commitment come as a bundle.
 If you sign the commitment on this webpage, you should agree and comply to all 12 points.

 There are, however, two ways to alter the commitment:

 - “Sign-and-extend”: If you agree and comply to the 12 points of the commitment but want to add other points, you can sign the commitment and add additional aspects to your personal commitment (for an example, see Jim Grange’s blog post, who added an additional point about pre-prints).

-Additionally, if you want to suggest a change in the wording of the “official” commitment, or suggest an additional point, feel free to start a thread on the Discussion page, or write an email to email@example.com.
+Additionally, if you want to suggest a change in the wording of the “official” commitment, or suggest an additional point, feel free to write an email to email@example.com.